 The Wellsville Mountains Wilderness was established by Congress in 1984.
 It occupies an area of 23,850 acres and is located entirely in Utah.
 The water that runs out of the Wellsvilles helps supply many cities.
 The wilderness was once overgrazed but has recovered and now has populations of deer, elk, moose, and mountain lions.
 Day hikers, hunters, and bird watchers use the area the most but it is never crowded.
 There are about 17 miles of trails to explore.

 For those of you who are interested in climbing prominence peaks, Box Elder Peak has the 27th highest prominence in Utah.
-It is included on the list with several other peaks that have over 2,000 feet of prominence in the state.
-There are two Box Elder Peaks in Utah, the other one is located south of Lone Peak, near the city of Alpine.
+It is included with several other peaks with over 2,000 feet of prominence in the state.
+There are two Box Elder Peaks in Utah, the other one is located south of Lone Peak in the Central Wasatch.
 There seem to be no other mountains named Box Elder Peak in the rest of the United States.

 Drive on 1-15 and take exit 362 (east) onto US 89/91 towards Logan.
 In about ten miles you will go over Sardine Pass in Sardine Canyon.
 The southernmost trailhead, the Rattlesnake Trail, will be four miles further, on your left as the road makes a sweeping right curve.
 You will have to keep driving to circumvent the cement highway divider.
 If you are coming from Logan, you won't have to worry about this.
 Once out of Sardine Canyon, turn around and drive back into the canyon to the trailhead.
 Park at the pullout on the side of the road next to a gate.